dwnatwick/MCW-Windows-Virtual-Desktop/Hands-on Labs/HOL step-by-step - Windows Virtual Desktop.md

     ![Host pool basics tabs](images/hostPool2.png)

-5. On the Virtual Machines page, provision a Virtual machine.
+5. On the Virtual Machines page, provision a Virtual machine with the Windows 10 multi-user + M365 apps.
 Once complete, click **Next:
     Workspace**

 6. On the Workspace page, select **Yes** to register a new desktop app